 Text: Discrete Mathematics and its Applications, 7th edition, Kenneth H. Rosen

 CAS/Programming: We will be using computer algebra systems (like MATLAB) in this course.
-See me for how to get a free copy for your home computer.
-We will also learn basic programming.
+We will also use some basic programming skills.

-Prerequisites: CST2403 and MAT1375
+Prerequisites: CST2403 (or CST1201) and MAT1375 (or higher)

 Evaluation: Your final grade will be calculated as: